Do this Simple Exercise If You Have Glute Muscle and Back Pain

-The Seated Leg to Chest Stretch
+The Seated Leg to Chest Stretch is easy and effective

 - Return you to neutral tilt (for even disc pressure, reduces posterior pelvic tilt).